Munster Intermediate Hurling Championship

-The Munster Championship is an integral part of the wider All-Ireland Intermediate Hurling Championship.
-The winners of the Munster final, like their counterparts in Leinster Championship, are rewarded by advancing directly to the latter stages of the All-Ireland series of games.
+The Munster Championship was an integral part of the wider All-Ireland Intermediate Hurling Championship.
+The winners of the Munster final, like their counterparts in the Leinster Championship, advanced directly to the latter stages of the All-Ireland series of games.

-The title has been won at least once by all six Munster counties, four of which have won the title more than once.
-The all-time record-holders are Cork, who have won the competition 13 times.
+Seven teams have competed at various times since the inception of the Munster Championship.
+The title has been won at least once by all seven teams, five of whom have won the title more than once.
+Cork were the most successful team with 15 titles.
+Clare were the last winners of the title before its abolition.

 Format

 The Munster Championship is a knockout tournament with pairings drawn at random – there are no seeds.

 Each match is played as a single leg.
 If a match is drawn there is extra time and, if the sides still remain level, a second period of extra time is played.

 The format has remained the same since the very first Munster Championship in 1961.
 An open draw is made in which three of the five teams automatically qualify for the semi-final stage of the competition.
 Two other teams play in a lone quarter-final with the winner joining the other three teams at the semi-final stage.
 Once a team is defeated they are eliminated from the championship.

 The Munster Championship has wider implications for the All-Ireland Intermediate Hurling Championship.
 The winners of the Munster final automatically qualify for the latter stages of the All-Ireland series of games.
 Unlike the final runners-up in the minor and senior championships, there is no 'back-door system' at intermediate level.

 Five of the six counties of Munster – Clare, Cork, Limerick, Tipperary and Waterford – participate in the championship.
 Kerry, the sixth county in the province, contested the Munster Championship until recently.
 Galway took part in the competition in the 1960s.